Regular Business Hours and Holidays

 Any person or entity planning an excavation is required to notify the Notification Center (One-Call of Wyoming) even if they own the underground facility being exposed during the excavation.

-Only a person with the appropriate level of understanding for the detailed location description and work details should be assigned to call in Locate Requests.
+Only a person with the appropriate level of understanding for the detailed location description and work details should be assigned to make locate requests.
 Any person or entity planning an excavation is required to notify the Notification Center (One-Call of Wyoming).
-This includes professional contractors, homeowners and personal property owners.
+This includes, but not limited to; professional contractors, underground facility owners/operators, homeowners and personal property owners.

 Notice of intended excavation is to be given at least two (2) full business days, but not more than fourteen (14) business days, prior to beginning the excavation project.
 (W.S.
 37-12-302 (c)).